THE BODY HACK SERIES:

 Turmeric

 Turmeric contains curcumin which has been shown to have positive effects on joint cartilage.
 Just how much you need has not yet been established.
-Tumeric on it's own is also not useful as the curcumin has to be activated by combining it with black pepper.
-It is therefor advised that you rather use it in food than take it as a supplement.
+Tumeric on its own is also not useful as the curcumin has to be activated by combining it with black pepper.
+It is therefore advised that you rather use it in food than take it as a supplement.

 A balanced diet